adrelanos/aeternity-wiki/Aeternity-Technology.md

 <strong class="d-block">ACCOUNTS & IDENTITY</strong>

 <small>Æternity's accounts are permission-less, but still allow customization via schema.org's semantic web scheme.
-Create and own your identity on the æternity network - then use it everywhere on the web!</small>
+Create and own your identity on the æternity network, then use it everywhere on the web!</small>
 </td>
 </tr>
 </tbody>